hanfak/topics-to-learn/general-paradigms/architecture/module-patterns/module-monilith-microservice.md

 - Simpler to create, deploy and manage
   - the modules are produced and delivered as a single unit, which makes the application significantly easier to design, deploy and manage
 - Cost effective
+- Owns it's persistance
+- smaller domain model, bounded context
+  - improved encapsulation
+  - use of exposed api

 ## disadvantage of monolith
 - how slow the development velocity is.
 Adding new features is slow because there is a large cognitive load on the developer.
 - Modules of monoliths are tightly coupled, which can significantly lengthen the release cycle of a monolith.
+  - Need to have mechanism to prevent this ie use of arch unit
+- when splitting a monolith
+  - Difficulties in finding boundaries
+  - Decoupling data, splitting tables
+  - speed of tests
+- Shared transactions
+  - An exception in a module you call/notify can rollback your transaction
+- Resource starvation
+  - Modules shared thread/db connections pool
+  - Need good monitoring
+- Deadlocks
+  - in process or out process
+- Single instance of DI container
+  - global settings, rogue aspects, bean name collisions
+- Unified Openapi
+  - single version
+  - type name collisons
+- End to end tests are slow
+  - multiple modules involved
+  - prefere module scoped tests
+- Always ready to ship
+  - need to use feature flags
+- Builds can be long
+  - parallalise

 ## Monolith to microservice
 - trying to turn a poorly structured monolith into a distributed architecture will only get you a... poorly structured, yet distributed architecture.
 - Easier to go from modular monolith to microservice